The Immaculate Conception of Little Dizzle: Critical reception

-On Rotten Tomatoes, the current score is 89%.
 Stephen Cole of the Globe and Mail gave the movie a positive review: "In the cookie-cutter world of movies, it's a pleasure to come across a story you've never encountered before.
 Or ever will again.
 A film for which there can be no sequel".
 Jeannette Catsoulis from the New York Times wrote: “Throwaway jokes and eccentric visual effects… propel a story that weaves faith, creation and cruddy commodes into a psychedelic riff on sex roles and class structure.”